Adopt a Rabbit

 A lot of the rabbits in our care have gone through more than most and have already had to transition from a shelter/impound environment to a foster home.
 Sometimes they end up in our care after being abandoned or injured.

-Due to the special medical and behavioral needs of rabbits, Rabbit Rescue of MN has a minimum age requirement of 21 years of age for adoption applicants and primary caregivers.
+Due to the special medical and behavioral needs of rabbits, Rabbit Rescue of MN has a minimum age requirement of 21 years of age for adoption applicants and primary caregivers, and all children in the household must be 12 or older.
 Additionally, the applicant must have reliable transportation in order to transport their adopted rabbit(s) to medical appointments as necessary.

 We are dedicated to making the lives of the animals in our care as stress free as possible - which in turn means we are very thorough with our application screening process to ensure we find you a new family member who fits well in your life.

 Adopting a pet is a lifetime commitment, and we want to make sure that our adoption placements are forever so making sure we find an animal that is a good fit for your family and home is a priority of ours.

 Your new best friend is waiting for a furever home!